SocketDotTech/socket-docs/docs/watchers.md

 # Watchers

-If you have read the broad architecture, first do that by reading this section
+If you have read the broad architecture, first do that by reading [this section](/architecture).

 ## Introduction